Animal Crackers (2017 film): Theatrical

 The film had its world premiere in competition at the Annecy International Animated Film Festival on June 12, 2017.

 The film found it difficult to find a distributor in North America.
-It was originally set to be released on April 28, 2017, by Relativity Media, however, a financial crisis within the company prevented them from releasing the film.
+It was initially picked up by The Weinstein Company in 2013 and was going to be released in 2017 before moving over to Relativity Media and originally being set to be released on April 28, 2017.
+However, a financial crisis within the company prevented them from releasing the film.
 It was then set to be released on September 1, 2017, by upstart film studio Serafini Releasing before they also shut down.
 A few months later, in November 2017, it was announced that Entertainment Studios would distribute the film worldwide.
 In April, Sava posted on Facebook that the film was set for a release date of August 10, 2018.
 The deal with Entertainment Studios was dropped in June 2018.

 Eventually, the distribution rights were bought by Netflix and the film was released on July 24, 2020, on the platform.
 It was the second-most streamed film on its opening weekend.